 Sorry it’s been so long since I blogged last but I thought I had run out of things to share.
-But I was at my doctor’s office the other day after having had laser surgery to get a 1 cm by 1.5 cm stone blasted and removed.
-No the surgery wasn’t the painful part, nor the poke with the needle twice to start the I.V., it was the 3 days, after trying to “pea” slowly so as not to cause too much pain, and to reduce the blood flow.
-I ask my wife if she was having her period and left it in the bowl that’s how bad it was sometimes.
-I went to my family doctor and he’s always after me to loss a little weight so I said to him I lost a “stone”.
-Not to miss a beat he said “Oh you mean about 16 lbs to the doc in training beside him”.
+After surgery to blast a kidney stone, I went to my family doctor and he’s always after me to loss a little weight so I said to him I lost a “stone”.
+Not to miss a beat he said “Oh you mean about 16 lbs?” to the doc in training beside him.

 When I was a teacher in Onoway with two other punsters (one who makes a play on a word), the students would laugh, then groan and be mad at themselves for having laughed at the pun.
 I use to say my PUn ‘s were 2/3 funny, and that I was a CARD who should be dealt with but that wasn’t possible as I was so sharp since I lived on the edge of town.
 One kid who sat at the back of the classroom piped up don’t give up your day job (to be a comedian).